 7 Bounce Rate Statistics For eCommerce Stores

-Bounce rate is a critical metric for online stores that shows how many visitors leave a website after viewing just one page.
+Bounce rate is a critical metric for online stores that shows how many sessions fail to generate meaningful engagement.
+In GA4, bounce rate is the percentage of sessions that were not engaged, while older analytics tools often defined it as visitors leaving after viewing just one page.
 The average bounce rate for eCommerce websites ranges between 30% to 55%, with significant variations across different industries and traffic sources.
 Understanding your store's bounce rate compared to industry benchmarks can help identify potential issues with user experience, page load times, or content quality.

 For marketers managing online shops, bounce rate statistics provide valuable insights into customer behavior and website performance.
 A high bounce rate often signals problems that need fixing, while a lower-than-average rate can indicate effective engagement strategies are working well.
 Looking at the latest eCommerce bounce rate data helps marketers make smarter decisions about website improvements and conversion optimization efforts.